ogobrecht/console/docs/getting-started.md

 [console.error](package-console.md#procedure-error).

 Here an example script to illustrate this.
-You can play around with it - have a look at the calls of `console.error_save_stack` and then one, outermost `console.error`:
+You can play around with it - have a look at the calls of `console.error_save_stack` and the one, outermost `console.error`:

 ```sql